OpenMDAO/Aviary/aviary/docs/examples/level_2_detailed_takeoff_and_landing.md

 For the landing trajectory, we also follow a diagram that outlines the approach and touchdown phases.
 This trajectory is simpler than the takeoff trajectory.
-Like with takeoff, we only simulate the landing portions, not the entire mission.
 P3 corresponds to the microphone location used for acoustic certification.

 ![Landing Trajectory](images/landing.png)